-The technical term for this map projection is azimuthal equidistant.
-A straight line from the center of the map to some other point lies along the great circle path to that point, which happens to be the path followed, usually, by HF radio waves.
-For more information about the merits of this presentation, see The KI Edge by Tom Frenaye, K1KI, in June 1984 QST.
+On a great circle map, a straight line from the center of the map to any other point on the earth lies along the great circle path to that point, which happens to be the path followed, usually, by radio waves.

-SkookumLogger displays a great circle map with a number of optional overlays.
-These maps are only useful when they are centered on a known location.
-This page has a selection of links to maps for different locations, with the location information embedded in the image file.
-To use one in SkookumLogger, download it to your computer and use the Maps ▶ Change Great Circle Map command to load the image file.
+These maps are only useful when they are centered near your location.
+This web page has a selection of links to maps for different locations.
+To use a map in SkookumLogger, download it to your computer and use the appropriate Maps ▶ Change Great Circle Map or Maps ▶ Change Maidenhead Map command to load the image file.

 Berlin Germany (JO62nk)